Qlever-LLC/target-helper/README.md

 - watch a job queue,
 - receiving a job (PDF to scrape in config/pdf, ASN to read in config/asn)
-- post status updates (/bookmarks/services/target/jobs/<jobid>/updates),
+- post status updates (/bookmarks/services/target/jobs/\<jobid\>/updates),
 - put back link to resulting scraped JSON or successful ASN processing,
-- post final status update wtih status: success
+- post final status update with status: success

 `target-helper` will fill in around this